-- learning about the psychological processes that underlie different stages of persuasion
+- have learned about the psychological processes that underlie different stages of persuasion

-- learning about the advertising world in general.
+- have learned about the advertising world in general.

-- Having successfully completed this module, you will be able to judiciously weigh the empirical and logistical merits of different proposed interventions to persuade consumers or the public to adopt particular attitudes or perform particular behaviors.
+- be able to judiciously weigh the empirical and logistical merits of different proposed interventions to persuade consumers or the public to adopt particular attitudes or perform particular behaviors.

-- Having successfully completed this module, you will be able to critically understand the scope and limitations of interventions designed to change minds or alter behavior, and the scope and limitations of methodologies and research designs used to arrive at scientific and applied conclusions.
+- be able to critically understand the scope and limitations of interventions designed to change minds or alter behavior, and the scope and limitations of methodologies and research designs used to arrive at scientific and applied conclusions.

-3: Prompting behaviour: How persuasion turns into action
+3: Attitudes and Behaviour: How persuasion turns into action

 5: The Ethics of Advertising